 Applicability: Duplicate name collisions

 In November 2012, the SSAC became aware of a problem with certificate issuance that could negatively affect new gTLD delegation.
 At that time, the application period for new gTLDs had already closed but no new gTLDs had yet been delegated.
 In March 2013, the SSAC released SAC 057.
 [29] SAC 057 was an advisory cautioning the ICANN Board about certificate authorities (CAs) issuing certificates for internal domains that are also TLDs.
-One type of certificate is called an “Internal Name” certificate and is meant for an organization’s internal use only, so the CA cannot resolve the name or look up the owner.
-Certificates can also contain “Subject Alternative Names,” which are supposed to be additional names for the same domain.
+One type of certificate is called an Internal Name certificate and is meant for an organization’s internal use only, so the CA cannot resolve the name or look up the owner.
+Certificates can also contain Subject Alternative Names, which are supposed to be additional names for the same domain.
 At that time, the typical practice was for CAs to confirm that the internal domains were not the same as an already-delegated TLD; CAs were not checking the list of applied-for new gTLDs to see if there was a match.
 This could allow someone to get an Internal Name certificate matching a domain name that would soon be a TLD.
-SAC 057 presents a case study showing how an SSAC member was able to get a certificate issued for the www.site domain.
+SAC 057 presented a case study showing how an SSAC member was able to get a certificate issued for the www.site domain.

 The most important findings from SAC 057 related to name collisions were the following: